 - Use the online Self ID process, the similar to what most used the last two years.

 - Fill out a paper form, tag the animal, take pictures and send the paper form and hard copy pictures to the office.

 Each exhibitor will be able to identify up to four animals of each species.
 There will need to be one entry for each animal.
 The form will allow you to enter multiple times.

 The deadlines to identify project animals will remain the same:

-Market swine, lambs and market goats-Monday May 15th 2017 by 4:30 pm, or post marked no later than May 15th.
+Market swine, lambs and market goats-Tuesday May 15th 2018 by 4:30 pm, or post marked no later than May 15th.

 The electronic form time stamps all entries, so we know if it is in on time or not.
 Waiting until the last minute is not wise…

 The electronic form will collect the same information as in years past with the addition of three photos.
 The three photos will be: 1.
 A close photo of the Monroe County Fair tag or State Fair tag, in the animals ear, so that it can be read 2.
 A profile shot showing the left side of the animal and 3.
 A profile shot showing the right side of the animal.
 These photos will be e-mailed this year, the directions for e-mailing pictures are in the on-line id/entry form .

 A few tips on taking a successful identification photo: